Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: Introduction

-There are in the literature two systems of Paraconsistent Belief Revision (PBR) based on \lfis, namely AGMp and AGM$\circ$~\cite{tes.con.rib.2016}.
+Two systems exist in the literature of Paraconsistent Belief Revision (PBR) based on \lfis, namely AGMp and AGM$\circ$~\cite{tes.con.rib.2016}.
 These systems extend the classical AGM framework~\cite{agm1985} to paraconsistent settings, adapting its principles to handle contradictions without trivializing the belief set.
-AGM$\circ$, in particular, explicitly incorporates the consistency operator ``$\circ$'' by introducing new epistemic attitudes--namely, {\em strong acceptance} (both $\circ\alpha$ and $\alpha$ belong to the belief set $K$) and {\em strong rejection} (both $\circ\alpha$ and $\neg\alpha$ belong to the belief set $K$) of a belief-representing sentence $\alpha$.
+While AGMp builds on the AGM-compliance of \lfis, thereby preserving the fundamental constructions of the original belief dynamics model with only minor reinterpretations and refinements (within the broader context of Belief Revision in non-classical logics~\cite{wassermann,ribeiro}), AGM$\circ$ explicitly incorporates the consistency operator in the constructions by introducing new epistemic attitudes -- namely, {\em strong acceptance} (both $\circ\alpha$ and $\alpha$ belong to the belief set $K$) and {\em strong rejection} (both $\circ\alpha$ and $\neg\alpha$ belong to the belief set $K$) of a belief-representing sentence $\alpha$ (alongside the usual epistemic attitudes).
 In AGM$\circ$, the consistency of a sentence $\alpha$, expressed by $\circ\alpha$, ensures that $\alpha$, when accepted, cannot be retracted from the belief set through contraction unless $\circ\alpha$ itself is first removed.
-This mechanism guarantees the protection of strongly accepted sentences--those that are both accepted and consistent--thereby structuring the belief revision process around the preservation of core beliefs.
+This mechanism guarantees the protection of strongly accepted sentences -- those that are both accepted and consistent -- thereby structuring the belief revision process around the preservation of core beliefs.
 Despite this innovation, AGMp and AGM$\circ$ do not address the ranking of beliefs based on their resistance to change, as encapsulated in the concept of \emph{epistemic entrenchment}.